How to Export your Wordpress Website to a Static Site and Drastically Increase Page Speed

 Set up custom domains: If you’re using a custom domain, set up your DNS records to point to Netlify.
 You can find detailed instructions in the Netlify documentation.

 Deploy your site: Once everything is set up, you’re ready to deploy your site to Netlify.
-Simply push your changes to your Git repository, and Netlify will automatically build and deploy your site.
+Push your changes to your Git repository, and Netlify will automatically build and deploy your site.

 Images

-The largest issue now is unoptimized images, so let’s optimize some of the problematic images.
-In your static Wordpress folder, you’ll have to seek out the images folder.
+The largest issue now is unoptimised images, so let’s optimise some of the problematic images.
+In your static WordPress folder, you’ll have to seek the images folder.
 This can vary depending on your theme, and there may be more than one folder.
-If you can’t find it, try searching for an image file name in the file explorer.
+If you can’t find it, try searching for an image filename in the file explorer.

 We highly recommend Microsoft PowerToys for Windows 10+ users as an image resizer.
 The actual size of your images should be very close to their actual size on the webpage.
-For example, if you download a 6000x3000 stock image, it will have a large filesize.
-If you’re only displaying it 800x400 on your website, then you can safely reduce its size to drastically reduce filesize.
-Powertoys provides a very easy way to do this, completely for free.
+For example, if you download a 6000x3000 stock image, it will have a large file size.
+If you’re only displaying it 800x400 on your website, then you can safely reduce its width and height to significantly reduce file size.
+Powertoys provides a straightforward way to do this, completely for free.

 Consider running your images through an image compressor as well, such as Compress JPEG for jpg/jpeg images.